-- Combine 2 pints blueberries, 2/3 cup granulated sweetener* and 1/2 cup water in medium-size saucepan.
+- Combine 2 pints blueberries, 2/3 cup sugar and 1/2 cup water in medium-size saucepan.
 Bring to boil; reduce heat and simmer 10 minutes.

 - Meanwhile, combine 1/4 cup arrowroot and remaining 1/4 cup water to form a slurry.
 Gradually stir slurry into filling and cook just until thickened.
 Stir in remaining pint of blueberries and let cool.

 - Preheat oven to 375 degrees F. Coat a 9-inch pie plate with cooking spray or grease with additional non-hydrogenated shortening.